A variety of learning experiences

 1. Student attendance in class supports their progression toward meeting the course learning outcomes and contributes to the learning community as a whole.
 They will gain valuable insights and opportunities that would not be possible without the conversations and activities they will participate in.
 If a student finds themselves in a situation where they aren't able to get to class or will be late, they will need to contact the relevant instructor so that they can collaborate on a plan for continued student success.
 When students miss class, the chances of successfully meeting the learning outcomes may be reduced and/or prevent the student from passing the class.

 3. If 2 or more classes are missed, the relevant instructor will check in with the student to ensure they are set up with appropriate resources and to collaborate on a plan for success.
-Plans will be documented on record of advisement or learning plan forms.
+Plans will be documented on record of advisement and/or learning plan forms.

 7. The School of Health and Human Services cannot undertake to provide substitute or "make up" learning experiences outside of regularly scheduled practice education courses when students have been absent, for any reason.